-Courses in mathematics, science, or engineering may not be used to satisfy any General Education Program requirement.
-Students must consult their faculty advisors and the guidelines published by the College of Engineering for the proper classification of general education courses.
+Courses in mathematics, science, or engineering may not be used to satisfy any Breadth Requirement.
+Students must consult their faculty advisors and the guidelines published by the College of Engineering for the proper classification of breadth requirement courses.

 ACADEMIC STANDARDS